learn-co-curriculum/introduction-to-the-dom/README.md

 * We can also view our Document Object Model by opening the console and typing in the word `document`.
 * We can select a specific piece of the DOM by using javascript, such as `document.querySelector('header')`, and we can also use javascript to alter our DOM with `document.querySelector('header').remove()`

+### What's next

+Next we'll take a deeper look at how to select elements!

 ## Resources

 - [CSS Tricks - What is the DOM?](https://css-tricks.com/dom/)